 Taking in the whole view!

-On our way down, we took the ridge.
+My favorite section of the ridge scramble.
 Be careful as several areas require scrambling and there are big cliffs.
-If you are careful, and do a little route finding, you'll never have to jump or need assistance from a friend.
+If you are careful, and do a little route finding, you’ll never have to jump or need assistance from a friend.
+I was able to get down on my own.

 Almost done with hiking along the ridge.